LocationRieden am Forggensee, Germany

 Structural EngineerHarald Boeller, 88161 Lindenberg

-From the architect.
+Text description provided by the architects.
 The little village Osterreinen is situated on the western banks of the Forggensee (Lake Forggen).
 In its very center, surrounded by houses from the 70ies, a building site remained undeveloped – to be separated and to be occupied by a semi-detached house.

 Our key idea was viewing the house as an analogy to the local rural houses , i.e. to add to the solid brick-built part of the semi-detached house of the neighbour a wooden part similar to a barn – which will form the Klimczyk house.
 In order to support this concept, nearly all openings within the façade can be fully closed by folding shutters.
 The wooden wall lamellas are seamlessly continued in the lamellas of these shutters to reach a homogeneous appearance.
 Through this mechanism mild daylight falls into the loggias on the north and south side of the house, a reference to the so-called `Schwangauer Laubentypus`.